Piro2maniC/ADV-DEV-Mission03-Backend/README.md

 ## Getting Started

-To run this Application you will need to clone both the [Frontend Repository][Frontend-url]. and the Backend Repository
+To run this Application you will need to clone both the [Frontend Repository][Frontend-url] and the Backend Repository

 ### Prerequisites